jtillman83/superb-moon/src/pages/index.md

     title: Hero Section
     image: images/5.jpg
     content: >-
-      Learning new skillz are challeging be I'm up for and complete all task i set my mind to.
+      Learning new skillz are challeging but, I'm up for and complete all task i set my mind to.
 I will conqur this new world.
     actions:
       - label: Get Started